wandb/docs/docs/guides/launch/setup-agent-advanced.md

   </TabItem>
   <TabItem value="gcp">

-The GCP environment requires the region and project keys to be set.
-The region should be the GCP region that the agent will be running in.
-The project should be the GCP project that the agent will be running in.
-When the agent starts, it will use `google.auth.default()` to load the default GCP credentials.
+The GCP environment requires region and project keys.
+Set the `region` to the GCP region that the agent runs in.
+Set the GCP `project` that the agent runs.
+The agent uses `google.auth.default()` to load the default GCP credentials.

 ```yaml title="launch-config.yaml"
 environment: